 Fishing is permitted at South Mission Beach from the adjacent jetty along Mission Bay’s Entrance Channel.
-A fishing license isn’t required.
+A fishing license isn’t required because it is a public jetty.
 However, you must follow catch regulations that are strictly enforced.
-The only other option is at the other end of the beach in Pacific Beach where you can pier fish off Crystal Pier.
+The only other fishing option is at the other end of the beach in Pacific Beach, where you can pier fish off Crystal Pier.

-Open fires outside one of these containers are prohibited, and no beach bonfires can take place between midnight and 5 a.m.
+Open fires outside of containers are prohibited, and no beach bonfires can occur between midnight and 5 a.m.
 The only materials that can be burned are wood, charcoal, and paper products.
 No burning trash, glass, or other rubbish is allowed.

-You can use fuel to get a fire going, but the flames can’t exceed 12-inches above the upper edge of the fire container.
+You can use fuel to get a fire going, but the flames can’t exceed 12-inches above the fire container’s upper edge.
 Before you leave, you must make sure the fire is completely extinguished, and all coals have to be removed and placed in proper nearby coal containers.

-Like most San Diego beaches, the beaches at Mission Beach and the surrounding areas including walkways, jetties, park areas, and adjacent parking lots have strictly enforced rules.
+Like most San Diego beaches, the beaches at Mission Beach and the surrounding areas, including walkways, jetties, park areas, and adjacent parking lots, strictly enforce rules.
 These include no alcoholic beverages, no smoking, no glass containers, no overnight camping, no littering, no disturbing noise, and no dogs outside of the permitted hours listed above.